Tesora/tesora-openstack-manuals/doc/cli-reference/source/trove.rst

   replicate from.

 ``--replica_count <count>``
-  Number of replicas to create (defaults to
+  Number of replicas to create (defaults to 1 if replica_of specified).

-  1).
+``--locality <policy>``
+  Locality policy to use when creating replicas.
+Must be one of ['affinity', 'anti- affinity']

 .. _trove_database-create: